Police shooting in Post Falls closes westbound I-90; reports indicate suspect killed

 Several agencies were on scene, including a Coeur d'Alene Public Safety Command Center trailer, the Coeur d'Alene Police Department and Idaho State Police.
 Yellow tape cordoned off the scene.

-Coeur d'Alene police Det.
-Mario Rios said Coeur d'Alene police is the lead investigative agency.
+Coeur d'Alene police Detective Mario Rios said Coeur d'Alene police is the lead investigative agency.
 Post Falls police said updates will come from Coeur d'Alene police.